Rabbi Carl Perkins is the rabbi of Temple Aliyah, a Conservative congregation in Needham, Mass.

 This pamphlet is, unfortunately, marred by numerous spelling, typographical and editing errors, which should be corrected before the second edition is published.
 It also reads more like an internal report than a work intended for the general public.
 But anyone curious to read the proposals of one particularly bold, visionary and humane national Jewish leader for a new balance of approaches in the future should read "The Role of the Supportive Non-Jewish Spouse in the Conservative/Masorti Movement."

-Hebrew for "prayer shawl," a ritual item that is worn and has knotted fringes (tzitzit) attached to the four corners.
 Hebrew for "skullcap," also known in Yiddish as a "yarmulke," the small, circular headcovering worn by male Jews in most synagogues, and female Jews in more liberal congregations.
 Traditional Jews were kippot (plural of kippah) all the time.
-Hebrew for "going up," it refers to the honor of saying the blessing over the Torah reading.
-It can also refer to the act of immigrating to Israel. (e.g. "After falling in love with Jerusalem, Rachel and Christopher made aliyah.")
-Yiddish for "calling up," it's a celebration of a couple on the Jewish Sabbath prior to their wedding.
-It usually involves the honor of an aliyah (saying the blessing over the Torah).
-After the Torah reading, the congregation customarily sings a congratulatory song and may also throw candies at the couple.
-The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.
+Hebrew for "prayer shawl," a ritual item that is worn and has knotted fringes (tzitzit) attached to the four corners.
 The elevated area or platform in a synagogue, from which Torah is read.
 Worship service leaders, such as clergy, may lead services from the bimah as well.
 Hebrew for "my master," the term refers to a spiritual leader and teacher of Torah.
 Often, but not always, a rabbi is the leader of a synagogue congregation.
+The first five books of the Hebrew Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy), or the scroll that contains them.